 For a Masters Classification: Full time is 8 graduate level units, three quarter time is 6 graduate level units, half time is 4 graduate level units, and less than half time is fewer than 4 graduate units.

 Most awards are based on full-time enrollment.
 If you drop classes during the Add/Drop period, the Office of Financial Aid may adjust some of your financial aid to the appropriate enrollment level.
 You may be required to repay the difference between the fulltime aid amount and the adjusted amount.
 If you must fully withdraw from a term, the financial aid office is required to recalculate your financial aid eligibility.
 You may be required to repay a portion or all of your aid.

-We will measure your academic progress at the end of each spring quarter.
-Financial aid recipients are expected to complete a minimum of 67% of all attempted units with a GPA of 2.0 (cumulative and second year.
+We will measure your academic progress at the end of each semester.
+Financial aid recipients are expected to complete a minimum of 67% of all attempted units with a GPA of 2.0 (Cumulative and second year.
 This is 3.0 for Graduate students).
 You will receive the full Satisfactory Academic Progress Policy by e-mail.
 Be sure to speak with a financial aid counselor if you are concerned about loss of your aid eligibility.

 If your aid is insufficient to pay your University charges, you are responsible for paying your balance.
-If you owe a balance from a prior quarter, you may be denied access to future registration.
+If you owe a balance from a prior term, you may be denied access to future registration.